Do you love to decorate for the holidays? Did you know that Christmas trees are the ultimate symbol of the season?

 Watch this short video to see exactly what I am talking about!
 Super easy!

-Overall, you will be using the cage as a guide, but you never want to pull the garland too tight or it will just look awful.
+Overall, you will use the cage as a guide, but you never want to pull the garland too tight, or it will just look awful.

-Remember, trees look bulky, and to make your garland stay in the place you will need to not only use wire and the garland itself but not pull it too tight!
+Remember, trees look bulky, and to make your garland stay in place, you will need to not only use wire and the garland itself but not pull it too tight!

 In any event, I would set aside about 1 hour from start to finish, but it won’t take you that long.